 Please continue to attend tests, vaccinations and screening when invited.

 www.111.nhs.uk is also available 24/7 for urgent health advice or by calling 111, and 999 is for emergencies.

 *Please note your eConsult request will be processed by a central admin team who work across Central London practices to ensure all requests are dealt with appropriately as soon as possible.
 If you prefer not to share your data in this way, you can continue to call the practice during normal working hours.

 The Connaught Square Practice is a General Practice in Central London; we have cared for patients since 1906.
 The doctors who worked here then were among the first women to graduate from medical school in the world.
 Dame Annis Gillie ran the practice from the early 1930s until 1964, including the war years.

 Since joining The Connaught Square Practice in 1984, Dr. Ruth O'Hare has cultivated a strong patient-centered tradition, providing high quality and innovative primary care services to the Westminster community.
-Dr. Ruth O'Hare graduated in Medicine from Cambridge University in 1978 and is a Member of the Royal College of Physicians.
+Dr Ericson Laudato joined the practice as a Partner in October 2014.

 Connaught Square's Opening Hours